-Life is great, you found your dream home in Paradise Valley, Scottsdale, Phoenix, Arcadia, The Biltmore, or wherever in Arizona.
+Life is great, you found your dream home in Paradise Valley, Scottsdale, Phoenix, Arcadia, The Biltmore, Fountain Hills, or somewhere in Arizona.
 You successfully negotiated the perfect price, in a perfect world way below asking!
 Now you open escrow and your 10-day or whatever was negotiated inspection begins.
-Here is a starting point and some advice to help you through the process and get beyond the BINSR finish line with ease.
+Here is a starting point and some advice from top Realtor Juan Pesqueira to help you through the process and get beyond the BINSR finish line with ease.

-- Stat with a home inspection and termite inspection.
+- Start with a home inspection and termite inspection.

 - If something major comes up (foundation issues, mold, plumbing, A/C not properly working or at its end of life, roof issues, rats (Arcadia you know), etc. You must get a licensed contractor who specializes in these items to do a full inspection on said issue.
 DONT forget to get a bid or two.
 DONT simply ask (see bullet point #3 under Buyer May Wish to Reconsider Lengthy BINSR Repair List below) based on what the home inspector discovered.
 Due your due diligence.